JoeSchiff/Python_property_converter/README.md

   --input_dir [INPUT_DIR], -i [INPUT_DIR]
                         Path of the folder containing the files to be modified.
 Default: Current working directory.
   --output_dir [OUTPUT_DIR], -o [OUTPUT_DIR]
                         Path of the folder to save the modified files.
 Default: create a subfolder called `new_syntax` where the script is located.
-  --class_dec {cython,pure_python}, -c {cython,pure_python}
+  --class_declaration {cython,pure_python}, -c {cython,pure_python}
-                        Which class declaration syntax to use. cython: `cdef class Spam:` or pure_python `@cython.cclass\nclass
+                        Which class declaration syntax to use. cython: `cdef class Spam:` or pure_python: `@cython.cclass class Spam:`.
-                        Spam:`.
 Default: cython
   --output_mod_only OUTPUT_MOD_ONLY, -m OUTPUT_MOD_ONLY
                         True/False.
 Output all files or only modified files.
-Default: False (output all files)
+Default: False (output all files) --no_getter {skip,convert}, -n {skip,convert}
+                        The new syntax must have a getter method before using a setter or deleter method.
+If a getter method does not exist for that property, you must either keep the old syntax (`skip`) or create an empty getter method (`convert`).
+Default: skip

 ```

 <br/><br/>
 ### Class declaration syntax ###

 Choose either Pure Python:<br>
-`python converter.py --class_dec pure_python`
+`python converter.py --class_declaration pure_python`
 ```
 @cython.cclass
 class Spam: